coderofgames/gym-chrono/README.md

 pip install gym
 conda install -c projectchrono/label/develop pychrono --yes
 ```
 2.4.
 Confirm the new environment exists on your system.
-It should be called "magic_tutorial".
+It should be called "gym_chrono_tutorial".
 ```
 conda env list
 ```